 Seed sowing

 Seed sowing is best carried out during the evenings.
-Seeds are sown in minute straight furrows prepared on the seed beds along the width The furrow-to-furrow distance for seed sowing should be 5 cms and the depth between 0.50 to 0.75 centimeters.
+Seeds are sown in minute straight furrows prepared on the seed beds along the width.
+The furrow-to-furrow distance for seed sowing should be 5 cms, and the depth should be between 0.50 to 0.75 centimeters.
 This can be easily accomplished by using a pencil-thick, strong twig or a wooden ripper

-Sow seeds singly 2.0-2.5 centimeters apart in the furrows. from 20 to 25 grams of seed is sufficient per bed.
-Use no more After sowing use only sieved one-year-old cover soil( as explained earlier) to cover use only sieved one of the seeds up to the depth of the furrows, i.e. 0.50 to 0.75 centimeter.
+Sow seeds singly 2.0-2.5 centimeters apart in the furrows.
+From 20 to 25 grams of seed is sufficient per bed.
+Use no more.
+After sowing, use only sieved one-year-old cover soil( as explained earlier) to cover Use only sieved one of the seeds up to the depth of the furrows, i.e. 0.50 to 0.75 centimeters.

 Irrigation of the nursery